 I love doing museums because every museum is different.
 The collection is different, the context is different, but it’s a public space of coming together for enjoyment, but also for learning.

 People want to see architecture, they want to experience not just the interior spaces, but the exterior spaces as well.
-The Getty museum in Los Angeles is an example of a place where people come from all over the world to look at the art, but also to experience everything that’s around it, weather it’s gardens or the special spaces where people can enjoy and come together.
+The Getty Museum in Los Angeles is an example of a place where people come from all over the world to look at the art, but also to experience everything that’s around it, whether it’s gardens or the special spaces where people can enjoy and come together.

 Architecture is expressing a quality of light.
 It should also allow you to appreciate nature that’s around you.
 White is all colors.
 It’s everywhere.
 Everywhere you look.
 Whiteness, in a sense, reflects nature, it refracts light, it makes you more aware of the colors of nature because of the whiteness of the buildings.

 It wasn’t my choice to build a black building (Meier refers to his 685 First Avenue 42-story tower in New York, currently under construction).
 Our client came to me, and he said, “Richard, I really like your work, but I want a black building.
 Would you do a black building?”.
 Well, I said, “Why not?”
 Why not try something new?
 This is a very sleek black curtain wall.
 It’s almost wrapping of a skin, which it is, around a frame.
 It’s something very different from a building that we would do that would be white.